PaNOSC-ViNYL/ase/doc/development/writing_documentation_ase.rst

 We use the Sphinx_ tool to generate the GPAW documentation (both HTML and PDF_).
-The documentation is stored in SVN as text files in the :svn:`doc` directory using the reStructuredText_ markup language.
+The documentation is stored in SVN as text files in the :trac:`doc` directory using the reStructuredText_ markup language.

 .. _reStructuredText: http://docutils.sf.net/rst.html
 .. _Sphinx: http://sphinx.pocoo.org